joanfrancescpedro/joanfrancescpedro/README.md

 # Greetings my friend 👋, I'm Joan

-## Passionate and Self-Learning DevOps Engineer Zombified 🧟‍♂️
+## Passionate and Self-Learning DevOps Engineer

 Welcome to my GitHub Repository!
 Here, you'll discover a collection of projects that reflect both my learning journey and hands-on experiences in the dynamic realm of DevOps.
 Join me as I navigate through the evolving landscape, striving for mastery in the world of DevOps.
 Feel free to explore and connect!